allanpichardo/Simplay/README.md

 mediaControlFragment = MediaControlFragment.newInstance(musicService.getMediaSessionToken());
 ```

-Please refer to the example app for for info
+Please refer to the example app for more info